 We advocate the following professional principles to advance public service as a profession:

 • Commitment – to pursue a passion for the public interest with accountability and transparency;

 • Competence – to utilize the most current knowledge, skills, and abilities to serve the public interest with efficiency and objectivity;

 • Scholarship – to cherish and honor learning that enriches the human experience;

 • Stewardship – to accept responsibility for decisions and actions regarding the protection of public resources;

 • Diversity and Inclusiveness – to respect and value all perspectives and experiences, creating an environment that is open to all; and

 • Leadership – to inspire others to advance the public interest while actively promoting democratic participation and collaboration.

-The School of Public Administration’s current goals and objectives include the following:
+The School of Public Administration’s current goals and objectives, as outlined in its strategic plan, include the following: